-My favorite metaphysical conceit: the unmanifest.
+My favorite metaphysical conceit: the relationship between manifest/unmanifest.

 We are all well acquainted with manifest reality: it is the path beneath our feet, the blood in our veins, the hills, the trees, the oceans, the earth, the stars...
 The manifest universe is everything physical in existence, and it is all polar through and through.
 But what lies beneath this physical realm?
 Where does physical reality exist?
 You must first have a room in order to fill it with furniture, right?
 And what of the room itself?
 If polarity is the common denominator, what exists in polar contrast to physical reality?

 And so again, we find polarity at work in the duality between the manifest/unmanifest; because something needs the symmetry of nothing -- absolute nothing in order to be something, and infinite vice versa.
 However, the nothingness of the unmanifest is very special because while it is absolutely non-physical, this void cannot help but brim with possibility simply because it creates the space for possibility to appear.
 As a field of pure potential, the unmanifest plays a integral role as the underlying springboard for physical existence.

 The relationship between the unmanifest and manifest is porous and fluid, energy moves in and out; but at first this can be hard to fathom, because this universe of ours appears so solid and consequential.
 There are physical laws, after all, like gravity, magnetism, entropy, etc… But keep in mind that physical laws must exist a matter of course, because it is an absolute inevitability for matter to organize itself logically in polar contrast to the free form nothingness of the unmanifest.
 In this way potential is able to explore itself through finite consequences, and eventually things become what they were meant to be.
 With inevitability leading the charge, potential consciousness becomes definitive consciousness -- evidenced in this little thing we call life.